Nevada Bowhunter Education Course

 After passing the online course, you are required to attend the Nevada Department of Wildlife Final Bowhunter Education Class to complete your bowhunter education certification.

-You’ll bring the Nevada Bowhunter Education Certificate you received after passing the online course final exam to the Final Bowhunter Education Class as proof of having completed the online course.
+You’ll bring the Field Day Qualifier Certificate you received after passing the online course Final Exam to the Final Bowhunter Education Class as proof of having completed the online course.

 At the Final Bowhunter Education Class, you’ll participate in practical testing and the demonstration of bow and arrow safety and hunting skills under the supervision of a certified instructor.
 This normally occurs outside, in actual hunting areas, so you should dress accordingly.